 In Demi Folly, Beth Katleman has reconfigured her critically acclaimed Folly at half the original size, making the work perfect for residential projects.

-“Folly” is a three-dimensional rendering of traditional Toile de Jouy wallpaper.
-On close inspection, the elegant, Asian-inspired pavilions that comprise the landscape of “Folly” are populated (surprisingly) with kitschy figures from popular culture.
-As Katleman explains: “porcelain suggests luxury, refinement and royal provenance.
+Folly is a three-dimensional rendering of traditional toile de jouy wallpaper.
+Upon close inspection, the elegant, Asian-inspired pavilions that comprise the landscape of Folly are populated by kitschy figures from popular culture.
+As Katleman explains, “Porcelain suggests luxury, refinement and royal provenance.
 While one flea market treasure seems a little sad, a florid profusion of them is cause for celebration.”
-The exuberance and refinement of “Folly” are astonishing to behold.
+The exuberance and refinement of Folly is astonishing to behold.

 360 View is not available for this item.

 Video is not available for this item.